JoelMcCormickUW/apyi/README.md

 # apyi
 ## Version 1.1.0

-Creates model objects from openapi specifications.
+Creates model objects from openapi specifications that can be used/customized for operation execution.

 ## Installation